Lynda Blanchard: 2022 Alabama elections

 In February 2021, Blanchard announced her candidacy for the 2022 Senate election in Alabama to replace the retiring Senator Richard Shelby, the first candidate to publicly launch a campaign.

 Blanchard's most significant opposition was Representative Mo Brooks, who was, at that point, endorsed by former President Donald Trump.
 In November 2021, The Wall Street Journal reported that Trump was considering endorsing Blanchard if she withdrew her Senate campaign and ran for governor instead.
-However, such an endorsement never occurred.

 Blanchard officially switched races on December 7, 2021, announcing during a campaign stop in Wetumpka that she would be running in the 2022 Alabama gubernatorial election instead of the Senate race.
 Her gubernatorial campaign launched a television advertising campaign on January 3, 2022, which cost approximately $1.175 million, in order to raise her profile among voters in Alabama.
+However, she never received an endorsement from Donald Trump.

 In the May 24 primary, Blanchard finished in second place in the gubernatorial race, with 19% of the vote.
 However, the election did not go to a run-off, as incumbent Governor Kay Ivey surpassed the threshold to avoid a run-off.
 Blanchard conceded defeat to Ivey but also indicated that she was interested in pursuing other political efforts in the future.

+U.S. Ambassador to the U.N.
+Agencies for Food and Agriculture

+In March 2025, Trump named Blanchard as his nominee for United States Ambassador to the United Nations Agencies for Food and Agriculture.
+She was confirmed by the United States Senate on October 7th, 2025 in a 51-47 vote, and assumed her position on November 10, 2025.

+Awards

+Her humanitarian efforts have earned her numerous accolades, including the Distinguished International Humanitarian Award from the National Council of Women and recognition from the Speaker of the House of Commons of the United Kingdom for her work combating human trafficking in Moldova.

 Personal life

 She is married to John Blanchard, a businessman in real estate.
 Together, they donated over $2.6 million to Republicans from 2015 to April 2019.
+Blanchard is also a mother of eight children and an international adoptive parent.